TOP

 Rewind

 The Rewind feature is disabled by default because enabling it might slow performance.
-To enable it, while a game is running press the F1 key for the Quick Menu then scroll down and click Rewind > Rewind Support > ON.
+To enable it, while a game is running press the F1 key for the Quick Menu then scroll down and click Rewind > Rewind > ON.
 Henceforth, simply press the R key to rewind.

 Save states